 Long Term Care Insurance

-Understanding the Need for Long Term Care (LTC) Insurance
+What is Long Term Care (LTC) Insurance?

 program that helps pay for medical expenses for Americans with limited financial resources) steps in to pay for long term care.
-But Medicaid usually only pays for long term care in a nursing home the agency chooses.
+But Medicaid usually only pays for long term care in a nursing home the Medicaid chooses.

 Purchasing Long Term Care insurance not only helps you pay for long term care, it allows you to make the decisions about your care.
-With a strong LTC insurance policy you get to decide if care will be offered to you in your own home (either professional care or family help), in an assisted living facility, or if needed, a nursing home.
+With a strong LTC Insurance policy you get to decide if care will be offered to you in your own home (either professional care or family help), in an assisted living facility, or if needed, a nursing home.

 Who Needs Long Term Care Insurance?